Central Michigan Chippewas men's basketball

 The Central Michigan Chippewas team is the basketball team that represent Central Michigan University in Mount Pleasant, Michigan.
 The school's team currently competes in the Mid-American Conference.
 The team last played in the NCAA Division I men's basketball tournament in 2003.
-The Chippewas are currently coached by Tony Barbee.
+The Chippewas are currently coached by Andy Bronkema.

 Postseason

-NCAA tournament
+NCAA Division I

 The Chippewas have appeared in four NCAA tournaments.
 Their combined record is 3–4.

+NCAA Division II

+Central Michigan appeared in the NCAA Division II men's basketball tournament three times.
+Their combined record was 3–3.

 NIT

 The Chippewas have appeared in the National Invitation Tournament (NIT) twice.
 Their combined record is 0–2.

 College Basketball Invitational (CBI) results

 The Chippewas have appeared in the Division I College Basketball Invitational (CBI) once.
 Their record is 0–1.

 CIT

 The Chippewas have appeared in the CollegeInsider.com Postseason Tournament (CIT) two times.
 Their combined record is 2–2.

 NAIA Tournament results

 Central Michigan went to the NAIA Tournament twice, garnering a record of 2–2.
 Former coach Ted Kjolhede was named NAIA Coach of the Year for 1966.